KI für Nonprofits: Eindrücke von der Microsoft AI Tour Berlin

 Me presenting on stage at a Microsoft event with Satya Nadella’s quote, „We empower every person and every organization on the planet to achieve more,“ displayed in the background.

-Today marks a significant milestone in my career – 5 years at Microsoft.
-It’s been an incredible journey, filled with growth, innovation, and a sense of community that I deeply cherish.
+Today marks a significant milestone in my career – 5 impactful years at Microsoft.
+Reflecting on this strategic journey, I’m filled with gratitude for the growth opportunities, the relentless pace of innovation, and the truly unique sense of community.

-A big thank you to the mentors, managers, and colleagues who have been incredibly supportive.
-I’m immensely proud of our collective achievements and can’t wait to see what the future holds!
-Here’s to many more years of innovation, impact, and a shared vision of creating technology that empowers everyone.
+A heartfelt thank you goes out to the many mentors, managers, and colleagues whose support and collaboration have been instrumental on this journey.
+I’m incredibly proud of what we’ve collectively achieved and genuinely excited to contribute to future innovations and impact.
+Here’s to continued growth, collaboration, and executing on a shared vision of creating technology that empowers everyone.

 If you’d like to stay updated on my journey and insights on AI, digital transformation, and more, follow me on LinkedIn, Twitter, and Instagram.